Universal Insurance Holdings Reports Third Quarter 2020 Results

 Summary Financial Results

-Total services revenue increased 17.7% for the quarter and 8.6% year-to-date.
-The increase was driven by commission revenue earned on ceded premiums and an increase in policy fees and other revenue related to volume.
+Total services revenue increased 14.9% for the quarter.
+The increase was driven by commission revenue earned on ceded premiums and an increase in policy fees.

-During the third quarter, the Company repurchased approximately 964 thousand shares at an aggregate cost of $25.7 million.
-Year-to-date, the Company repurchased approximately 1.8 million shares at an aggregate cost of $49.9 million.
-The $49.9 million returned to shareholders through opportunistic share repurchases year-to-date is the largest amount of capital deployed for share repurchases over any other corresponding nine-month period in the Company’s history.
+During the third quarter, the Company repurchased approximately 534 thousand shares at an aggregate cost of $9.9 million.
+Year-to-date, the Company repurchased approximately 1.4 million shares at an aggregate cost of $26.5 million.

-On June 5, 2019, the Board of Directors of the Company declared a quarterly cash dividend of 16 cents per share, which was paid in the third quarter on July 17, 2019, to shareholders of record as of the close of business on July 3, 2019.
+On July 6, 2020, the Board of Directors declared a quarterly cash dividend of 16 cents per share of common stock, which was paid on August 7, 2020, to shareholders of record as of the close of business on July 31, 2020.

 Conference Call and Webcast